 Last October, a Christian university invited me to publicly explain, in ten minutes, why I disagree with their policy on LGBT students and same-sex relationships.

-Following that ten-minute block, I got to participate in a moderated discussion with a friend who disagrees with me (and no, it wasn’t Ron, my usual speaking partner).
+Following that ten-minute block, I got to participate in a moderated discussion with Wesley Hill, a friend who disagrees with me.

 What resulted was really incredible, so I’m posting the full video for you and a transcript of my ten-minute pitch.
 If you’re in a hurry, the pitch itself starts around the 41:20 mark.